histrio/tuxcare-documentation/docs/live-patching-services/README.md

 ## LibCare

 LibCare enables security patching of critical userspace shared libraries in-memory without restarting or disrupting the applications using them.
 It provides security updates for the OpenSSL and glibc libraries on many operating systems including CentOS, AlmaLinux, Oracle Linux, Debian, and Ubuntu.

 ### Library Patching Lifetime

 Each individual OpenSSL and glibc library covered by LibCare receives live patches for the same time period as the operating system (including the extended lifecycle support phase).
 LibCare tracks all releases of OpenSSL and glibc linked in memory at any given time and patches them forward.

 ### Supported Architectures

 LibCare is available only for x86-64 (Intel and AMD) architecture.

-### Technical Support

-All TuxCare live patching products include technical support provided according to the [TuxCare support policy](https://tuxcare.com/TuxCare-support-policy.pdf).
-It delivers 24/7/365 access to our engineers through the [TuxCare Support Portal](https://tuxcare.com/support-portal/) and to our online knowledge base.

 ### Installation and upgrade